Mathew Alex

 Cosmology

 Energy and Specific Heat Capacity We would not be here if not for dark matter.
 Matter cannot aggregate gravitationally to form structures due to radiation pressure until the universe can cool down considerably.
-However, dark matter interacts gravitationally alone so that it could form bound structures and form gravitational potential buckets for the matter to fall in later when the universe cooled down.
+However, dark matter interacts gravitationally alone so that it could form bound structures and gravitational potential buckets for the matter to fall in later when the universe cooled down.
 Stars later lit up the 'dark' dark matter haloes!
 Understanding the nature of primordial fluctuations, the seed of all structures in the universe, is a fundamental problem in modern physics.
 One tool to study this is the N-body simulation codes like the Gadget-II, which connects these fluctuations to present-day large-scale structures.

 Fluid Dynamics